EPA just detailed all the ways climate change will hit U.S. racial minorities the hardest. It’s a long list.

 But global temperature increases are not felt evenly.
 A 2 degrees C increase worldwide could cause an average annual temperature spike of 3 degrees C (5.4 degrees F) in large swaths of the United States, scientists said, including the Great Plains, Midwest, Northeast and Southwest.

-A rise of 4 degrees C would cause an average annual spike of up to 6 degrees Celsius, or nearly 11 degrees Fahrenheit, in those areas.
+A worldwide rise of 4 degrees C would cause an average annual spike of up to 6 degrees Celsius, or nearly 11 degrees Fahrenheit, in those areas.

-Black people age 65 and older would likely be profoundly affected by either scenario, the study said.
+Black people ages 65 and older would likely be profoundly affected by either scenario, the study said.
 For example, if the Earth warms by an average of 2 degrees C, older African Americans are 41 percent more likely to experience poor air quality and die prematurely from fine particle pollution based on where they currently live.
 An increase of 4 degrees would push that likelihood to more than 60 percent.

-Under those two scenarios, Black children age 17 and younger would also suffer disproportionately.
+Under those two scenarios, Black children ages 17 and younger would also suffer disproportionately.
 Thirty-four percent live in places where they are more likely to be diagnosed with asthma if the global average increases 2 degrees C and the likelihood rises to more than 40 percent if it hits 4 degrees.

 When temperature increases result in extreme temperature events, Black people in 49 cities analyzed for the study, from Seattle to Miami, are more likely to suffer.
 With a 2 degree increase, mortality would be 41 percent more likely compared to other Americans, and 59 percent more likely with a 4 degree increase.